Senior Citizens And Substance Abuse

 Elderly Abuse Statistics

-Approximately 30 percent of adults over 65 are given some type of prescription medicine, according to the National Counsil on Alcoholism and Drug Dependence, Inc.
+Approximately 30% of adults over 65 are given some type of prescription medicine, according to the National Council on Alcoholism and Drug Dependence.

-According to the National Institute of Alcohol Abuse and Alcoholism, men and women aged 65 or older should consume no more than 1 drink daily and a maximum of 2 drinks on any occasion.
+According to the NIAAA, men and women aged 65 or older should consume no more than 1 drink daily and a maximum of 2 drinks on any occasion.